 In the face of drought, pollution, and population growth, water has become both more scarce and more in demand than ever.
 As vital resources are stretched to new limits, the world will need laws and policies that direct the wise, sustainable use and distribution of water.

+The Water and Justice Program focuses on water law, environmental justice, and policy initiatives to further shared use of water as a public, common-pool resource.
+Student research associates contribute to reports, conference presentations, legal analyses, and articles to support the program’s work.
 Faculty, staff and students meet regularly to discuss their research and learn about cutting-edge litigation and policy initiatives in the world of water law.
 Students also have the opportunity to learn, research, and propose solutions to a wide range of applied efforts involving water law.

-Past projects include:
+Program projects include: